sogebot/sogeBot/docs/_master/install-and-upgrade.md

 This will also keep your Bot updated (check on every start) for issues or problems please open a [issue](https://github.com/liadala/sogeToGo/issues) at this repository

-## Oauth generation

-Generate your oauth tokens in `ui->settings->general->oauth` and paste your `accessToken` and `refreshToken` from [Twitch Token Generator](https://twitchtokengenerator.com) to your bot.

-!> Make sure you login into correct accounts.
-Anonymous/Privacy modes can help you with login into correct accounts (Right click on generate button -> Open link in incognito window)